wildonion/gem/README.md

 - actor based pubsub push notification strategies to notify different parts of the app clearly the user, on every db updates using redis pubsub pattern ([more](https://github.com/wildonion/gem/wiki/Realtime-Push-Notification-Strategy)).
 - **SSE** technology to inform clients by receiving automatic updates from the server via an HTTP connection.

-- zoomate [hoopoe](https://github.com/wildonion/zoomate/tree/main/hoopoe) a platform for social events
+- [hoopoe](https://github.com/wildonion/hoopoe) a platform for social events

 - an event managing and reservation system with reveal-participant-role functionality